close

 Bogies & Brakes

-Bogie frames were of fabricated sub-assemblies and rolled sections and plates all rivited together.
+Bogie frames were of fabricated sub-assemblies and rolled sections and plates all riveted together.
 The bolsters were of the swing type but anti-sway hydraulic dampers were fitted in the bogies to control and minimise lateral motion of the cars to provide smooth riding at all speeds.
 The springing consisted of laminated side springs with india-rubber auxiliaries and nests of coil springs in the bolsters.
 The axleboxes were of the taper-roller bearing type fitted with manganese steel liners.
 A mileage counter was mounted on the axlebox of the leading axle of each power car.
 The brake rigging was arranged for combined screw and pin adjustment, and standard brake heads with renewable shoes were fitted.

 The Gresham & Craven two-pipe quick release vacuum brake system was used.
 The brakes on the driving trailers were operated by 18-inch standard vacuum brake cylinders mounted on the underframe.
 The power car bogies, as well as accomodating the final drive on the inner axle, had a standard 22-inch cylinder mounted on the outer end, leaving more underframe space for power equipment.